New Albion: The people and the land

 Additionally, Fletcher was the first person to make a written record of any of the 64 distinct language groups in prehistoric California, namely five specific Coast Miwok words: Hioh, Gnaah, Huchee kecharo, Nacharo mu, and Cheepe.
 These words noted by Fletcher are from a distinct language group, and Heizer wrote that they were unquestionably of Coast Miwok derivation, linguistic proof of Drake's contact with the Coast Miwok.
 Overall, the relations between the Coast Miwok and their visitors were peaceful and friendly, and the Miwok seemed to exhibit distress when Golden Hind sailed away.

 Fletcher also recorded climate information and characterised the unpleasant summer weather conditions of the area near the careenage basin.
 He noted the continuous nipping chill; lack of sun; and cold, sometimes violent, winds.
 In contrast, across the Inverness Ridge, he found a distinct climate variance and experienced a flourishing land.
 Fletcher assessed the area: "The inland we found to be farre different from the shoare, a goodly country and fruitful soyle, stored with many blessings fit for the use of man".

 Fletcher also chronicled his observation of certain animals unknown to the English and described them as "very large and fat Deere" and "a multitude of a strange kinde of Conies."
-The "fat Deere" were most likely Roosevelt Elk, and the conies are identified as gophers.
-These, and the rest of Fletcher's assessments and observations of New Albion are flawlessly in concert with the geography of the Point Reyes.
+The "fat Deere" were most likely Roosevelt elk, and the conies are identified as gophers.
+These and the rest of Fletcher's assessments and observations of New Albion are flawlessly in concert with the geography of Point Reyes.